Roman amphitheatre of Syracuse

 The Roman amphitheatre of Syracuse is one of the best preserved structures in the city of Syracuse, Sicily, from the early Imperial period.

+It is part of the UNESCO World Heritage Site "Syracuse and the Rocky Necropolis of Pantalica", recognized for its outstanding archaeological and historical value since 2005.

 Location

 The amphitheatre is located in the ancient suburb of Neapolis, in what is now an archaeological park, near the Greek theatre and the Altar of Hieron.
 The amphitheatre is on a different orientation to these other structures and probably follows the lines of an urban plan developed in the late classical period, which is reflected by the street discovered near the Sanctuary of Demeter in the suburb of Achradina.
 The main road from Achradina to Neapolis led up to the amphitheatre through an Augustan period triumphal arch, whose foundations are still in situ.
 Between the arch and the amphitheatre, there was a monumental fountain, fed by a large cistern which has not yet been identified.
 A separate cistern provided water to the amphitheatre itself; it is preserved under the nearby church of San Nicola.